kianryan/kianryan.github.io/_posts/2026-03-03-leigh-hackspace.md

 ![CNC with Boop Sensor](/assets/images/2026/03/boop.jpg)

 If you're in the Leigh, Wigan, Bolton or Manchester areas, please feel free to [drop in and see us](https://www.leighhack.org/visit/).
-We run tours on Saturday afternoons from 1PM.
+We run tours on Saturday from 12PM til 1PM.
 If you're looking for a space to run a local user group meeting, or have a project you would like to run, [please feel free to get in touch](mailto:info@leighhack.org).